act-org/dls/README.md

 #### Extending Themes

-You can exend the core DLS themes using the [`createTheme`](https://mui.com/material-ui/customization/theming/#createtheme-options-args-theme) generator from Material UI:
+You can exend the core DLS themes using using our variation on the [`createTheme`](https://mui.com/material-ui/customization/theming/#createtheme-options-args-theme) generator from Material UI: